Suhail-106/CCTV/README.md

 # CCTV projects

-A Django-based Amazon clone with user authentication, OTP verification, Tailwind integration, and secure email handling.
+A Django-based website with user authentication, OTP verification, Tailwind integration, and secure email handling, and profile making with editing.

 ---